-- 14. AASB 101 Presentation of Financial Statements requires the separate presentation of the following line items in the statement of profit or loss: - (a) interest revenue calculated using the effective interest rate method, separately from other revenue - (b) gains and losses from the derecognition of financial assets measured at amortised cost - (c) impairment losses on financial assets, including reversals of impairment losses or impairment gains - (d) gains and losses recognised as a result of a reclassification of financial assets from measurement at amortised cost to fair value through profit or loss - (e) gains and losses reclassified from OCI as a result of a reclassification of financial assets from the fair value through OCI measurement category to fair value through profit or loss . - not illustrated, as immaterial or not applicable to VALUE ACCOUNTS Holdings Limited. - 15.
-Depending on materiality, it may not always be necessary to present these items separately in the primary financial statements.
+- 14. AASB 101 Presentation of Financial Statements requires the separate presentation of the following line items in the statement of profit or loss: - (a) interest revenue calculated using the effective interest rate method, separately from other revenue; - (b) gains and losses from the derecognition of financial assets measured at amortised cost; - (c) impairment losses on financial assets, including reversals of impairment losses or impairment gains; - (d) gains and losses recognised as a result of a reclassification of financial assets from measurement at amortised cost to FVPL; and - (e) gains and losses reclassified from OCI as a result of a reclassification of financial assets from the fair value through OCI measurement category to FVPL. - not illustrated, since immaterial or not applicable to VALUE ACCOUNTS Holdings Limited. - 15.
+Depending on materiality, it might not always be necessary to present these items separately in the primary financial statements.
 However, items that are of a dissimilar nature or function can only be aggregated if they are immaterial.
 Guidance on assessing materiality is provided in the non-mandatory Practice Statement 2 Making Materiality Judgements. - 16.
-Right-of-use assets and lease liabilities do not need to be presented as a separate line item in the statement of financial position, as done by VALUE ACCOUNTS Holdings Limited, as long as they are disclosed separately in the notes.
+Right-of-use assets and lease liabilities do not need to be presented as a separate line item in the statement of financial position, as done by VALUE ACCOUNTS Holdings Limited, provided that they are disclosed separately in the notes.